iTzArshia/Animated-Avatar/README.md

 Put your Avatar File in the folder then change [line 4](https://github.com/iTzArshia/Animated-Avatar/blob/main/index.js#L4) and set your Path.

-Then run `node index.js` in terminal to start the tool.
+Then run `node index.js` in the terminal to start the tool.
 ## ❤️ Donations
 You can **[support](https://reymit.ir/itz_arshia)** me by donating if you like the project!
 > Only available for Iranians :(